BenTaylorPublic/screeps/README.md

     Only every 100 ticks
     Transactions will have to have a queue system
-    The controller will have to take into account existing transactions that haven't been completed yet
+    The controller will have to take into account existing transactions that haven't been completed yet Mineral ratios are:
+            Z 3
+            K 3
+            U 4
+            L 3
+            O 10
+            H 11
+            X 7

 Lab logic
     It'll be adding another stage in 7 -> 8, so 7.9
     Uses stocker creeps
     Lab logic of what to request/combine/buff
+    Memory will be an array of lab Ids, with length 5 1 lab will be the buffing lab
+    It will be locked with a bool when it needs to be used to buff Essentially making it last in the list of labs to use Rest of the time it can be used with the array
+    2 origin labs will be the middle ones
 ```
 ### Long term:
 ```